Sonoma County at a Glance

 8 Fully Encrypted

-Santa Rosa, the county seat and largest city with over 175,000 residents, is part of this encrypted system.
-Journalists, emergency responders, and community members who once relied on scanner access for real-time information are now in the dark.
+Santa Rosa, the county seat with over 175,000 residents, is part of that encrypted system.
+Journalists, community members, and emergency watchdogs who relied on scanner access for real-time information no longer have it.

 Sonoma County Agency Status